Suki Kwan

-Life & Career
+Life and career

-Early Days
+1966-1985: Early days

 Suki Kwan was born and raised in Hong Kong.
+Her ancestral hometown is Kaiping city, Guangdong province.
 She grew up at Kowloon Sau Mau Ping Estate and her mother was a greengrocer.
 Kwan attended the Hong Kong In-service Teacher Training Class Alumni Association School and North Point Concord Secondary School.
 After graduating from high school, she became a dance teacher.

-TVB & Film Career
+1986-2002: TVB and film career

 Suki signed on as a contract artist with TVB and made her debut in 1986.
-Kwan was a contestant in the 1987 Miss Hong Kong Pageant., but did not enter the final 12 nor won any awards.
+Kwan was a contestant in the 1987 Miss Hong Kong Pageant, but did not enter the final 12 nor won any awards.
 In 1987, Kwan became an actress in Hong Kong films.
 Kwan first appeared as Chu in The Romancing Star, a comedy film directed by Wong Jing.
 Her TVB contract was renewed in 1990 and ended in 1993.
 During that period, she participated in several TV series and joined Happy Tonight for three months.
 Although she had a lot of work, her stardom was not smooth.
 After leaving TVB, she switched to Debao and moved to the film industry, and later changed her contract to China Entertainment Company.
 In 1995, Suki temporarily withdrew from the show business for two years before returning in 1997.

-Car Crash & Hiatus
+2003-2005: Car crash & retirement

 In 2003, Suki was involved in a car crash and was sentenced for 14 days for the collision and attempting to deceive police.
-Suki was the intoxicated driver at the time, but after crashing her vehicle, she switched seats with her male friend.
+Kwan was the intoxicated driver at the time, but after crashing her vehicle, she switched seats with her male friend.
 Police caught on the ruse and court proceedings sentenced her to detention for two weeks.
 After she was released, she told news reporters she has experienced a new perspective in life and took a year break from filming.
 She would return to film her final film before retiring from the entertainment industry.

-Retirement

-Kwan's last film was Colour of the Loyalty, a 2005 Triad film directed by Wong Jing and Billy Chung Siu-Hung.
+Kwan's last film was Colour of the Loyalty, a 2005 triad film directed by Wong Jing and Billy Chung Siu-Hung.
 While she never publicly announced her retirement, she hasn't been featured in any media since 2005.
+Kwan remains in Hong Kong, but maintains a low-key lifestyle.

+2006-Current: Post retirement

-Suki remains in Hong Kong, but maintains a low-key lifestyle.
-Despite being retired, she still occasionally appear in functions with celebrities she befriended during her career.
+Despite being retired, Suki still occasionally appears in functions with celebrities she befriended during her career.
 She has been in a long-term relationship with Lei Wei Shuang and invested in her own business(es) to supplement her income.
 Kwan is credited with over 50 films.